denyspoltorak/metapatterns-website/metapatterns/content/part-7--appendices/appendix-e--evolutions/evolutions-of-layers-to-gain-flexibility.md

 +++
 weight = 10
-title = "Evolutions of Layers to gain flexibility" description = The upper Proxy or Orchestrator layer can be split into a service per client, making Backends for Frontends.
-This allows for per-client customization.
+title = "Evolutions of Layers to gain flexibility" description = "The upper Proxy or Orchestrator layer can be split into a service per client, making Backends for Frontends.
+This allows for per-client customization."
 +++

 # Evolutions of Layers to gain flexibility